CI-WATER/gsshapy/docs/api/gridtogssha/framework.rst

 .. warning:: The latest version of RAPIDpy is the version you should install.
 Do not install via pip!

+.. note:: Make sure you use the gssha environment to install RAPIDpy dependencies into.
+You should not
+          create a separate environment for the RAPIDpy dependencies.

 If Mac/Linux::

     $ git clone https://github.com/erdc-cm/RAPIDpy.git